-When the adults emerge, they leave the empty pupal case sticking out of the ground,
+When the adults take off, they leave the empty pupal case sticking out of the ground.

 The adult females deposit large numbers of eggs.
 Indeed, this species holds the World Fecundity Record, for the greatest number of eggs being deposited by a non-social insect.
 One dissected female had 44,100 eggs.
 It is thought that the eggs are laid in flight, just being scattered across the ground.

 The moths have tripectinate antennae.

 The moths are famous for being able to predict rain.
 In some areas in autumn, the moths appear on only one night each year, yet all appear together in droves, and always just a few hours before a major downpour in that area.
 Perhaps the rain helps wash the scattered eggs into crevices in the ground, as well as dormant seeds to germinate, so that after the eggs hatch: the young caterpillars can easily find roots on which to feed.

 The species is found across the whole southern half of Australia, including:

 Many people have wondered about rearing the caterpillars commercially.
 This could be possible if one could catch a gravid female, and provide the larvae with an artificial food medium, perhaps like the bark/clover/carrot diet used by Rachel A. Allan et al. for rearing Wiseana copularis.